kaangiray26/pitch-perfect/README.md

 ## Usage
     $ python qt_app.py
   This will start the application and run the setup wizard for the first time.
+### **Note:** This program is not intended to be used as an email client, therefore **creating a new email account is recommended.**

 ## Screenshots
 <img src="https://github.com/f34rl00/pitch-perfect/blob/master/screenshots/image1.png" width="640">